 Another piece of Phoenix history played out in the Deuce was the murder of David "Star" Johnson, one of the city's few African-American police officers.
 In 1944, Johnson and his partner (also black, for this Southern-culture city paired up officers of the same race and generally put African-American cops on the south side to police "their kind") encountered Detective "Frenchy" Navarre in the Deuce.
 Frenchy, who has made cameos in my short story "Bull" in Phoenix Noir and in South Phoenix Rules, was known in real life for his brutality and, even by Phoenix standards of the day, racism.
 Near Second and Jefferson, Frenchy — off-duty — ran a stop sign.
 The details of what happened next are disputed and probably lost to history.
 What is not in doubt: Frenchy fatally shot Star Johnson.
 Acquitted by an all-white jury, Frenchy met justice when Johnson's partner walked into police headquarters, on the first floor of the old City-County Building, and shot him to death.
-The gunfight involved Frenchy pulling both revolvers that he wore in shoulder holsters, and the bullet holes were still there when PPD moved out in the 1970s.